AMC ManagementAMC Management Software India

 Field adoption

+Field adoption matters because AMC software only works if technicians actually use the mobile job card.
 The technician app matters more than the feature brochure.
 Ask whether technicians can complete visits on a normal Android phone, upload photos, add notes, record parts, and close the job without office help.
+If the field team avoids the app, the office will continue rebuilding service history from calls and WhatsApp.
+Test adoption before full rollout.

 Billing and accounting handoff

+Billing and accounting handoff should be tested before buying AMC management software.
 Ask how invoice data moves from service operations to accounting.
 If your accounts team uses Tally, Zoho Books, or another system, clarify whether the AMC software exports clean data or requires manual re-entry.
+The goal is to prevent completed visits from becoming delayed invoices or pending payments.
+Billing delay is revenue leakage for AMC teams.

 Data migration

-Most AMC businesses already have contract data in Excel, registers, or old software.
-Ask how the vendor will import customers, products, contract dates, visit counts, and renewal history.
-Also ask what happens to messy data, duplicate customers, and missing phone numbers.
+Data migration is usually the first operational test for AMC software because most service businesses already have contract data in Excel, registers, or old software.
+Ask how the vendor will import customers, products, contract dates, visit counts, payment status, and renewal history.
+Also ask what happens to messy data, duplicate customers, missing phone numbers, and unclear contract scope before the rollout begins.
+Bad imports create bad reminders and weak reports.

 Permissions and audit trail

-Not every staff member should be able to edit contract value, delete a visit, or mark a payment received.
-Check role permissions and audit history.
+Permissions and audit trail matter because AMC contracts affect revenue, visits, payments, and customer commitments.
+Not every staff member should be able to edit contract value, delete a visit, change renewal status, or mark a payment received.
+Check role permissions and audit history so the owner can see who changed important contract or payment information.
+Sensitive changes need traceability for trust and control inside daily operations.

 Reporting depth

-Ask the vendor to show active contracts, expired contracts, upcoming renewals, overdue visits, payment pending, and technician performance without exporting to Excel.
-Reports should help the owner make decisions quickly.
+Reporting depth should help the AMC business owner make decisions without exporting everything to Excel.
+Ask the vendor to show active contracts, expired contracts, upcoming renewals, overdue visits, payment pending, repeat complaints, and technician performance inside the product.
+Reports should help the owner make decisions quickly, especially about contracts that are at risk, underpriced, unpaid, or over-serviced.
+The dashboard should reveal action, not decoration or vanity metrics alone.

 Demo Script: Questions To Ask Vendors